Grand Duchy of Finland: Crimean War and 1860s–1870s

 There was a certain uncertainty among Finns in the 19th century as to whether the Russian Tsar Alexander II would keep his promise to convene the Diet, since Finland enjoyed autonomy and special rights that neither Poland nor "proper" Russia had, which caused tensions and fears for the future.
 The background was precisely the situation in Congress Poland: in 1863 there was the January Uprising, which made Russian authorities hostile to regional self-government rights.
 In Finland, there was concern that the unrest in Poland and the tightening Russian rule might lead to Finns also losing their privileges and autonomy - and that the Diet would no longer be convened.
 In Poland, the Russian army of 90,000 men were commanded by the Finnish‑born General Anders Edvard Ramsay, whose forces suppressed the uprising.

 The Lion of Parola in Hattula.
 The statue was erected in 1868.

-Emperor Alexander II visited Finland twice in 1863.
-During his first visit, he arrived in Helsinki by ship.
-From Helsinki, he traveled to Hämeenlinna by train.
-Alexander II inspected the Finnish military at Parolannummi in Hattula.
-At the same time, a carefully organised event attracted a crowd.
-Senator Johan Vilhelm Snellman presented Alexander II with a decree that elevated the Finnish language to equal status with Swedish.
-Alexander II signed the decree at the Governor's Palace in Hämeenlinna on July 30, 1863.
-It was a historic milestone in the history of Finnish nationalism.
-The decree included a 20-year transition period.
+Alexander II signed a decree that elevated the Finnish language to equal status with Swedish on July 30, 1863.
 The law was expanded in 1865 to require that state offices must serve the public in Finnish if requested.
 Despite this, the language laws took time to be fully implemented due to the interference of the Swedish elite, who owned most of these offices and businesses.

 The House of Nobility in Helsinki.

-Alexander's second visit occurred during the Finnish Diet in September 1863.
-Benefactor Aurora Karamzin arranged grand festivities for the Tsar at the Träskända Manor in Espoo on September 16.
-Alexander gave the opening speech of the Diet at the Imperial Palace in Helsinki on September 18.
-The House of Nobility in Helsinki, completed in 1862, was built specifically for the upcoming Diets.
-All estates gathered at the House of Nobility.
-In the evening, a grand ball was held in honor of the Tsar at the Helsinki railway station's banquet hall, which was the largest event space in Helsinki at that time.

 Folk musician Kreeta Haapasalo plays kantele in a Peasant Cottage (1868).